Garthel and Jessie Mae Haynes of Old Union Road in Paris marked their 70th wedding anniversary Wednesday.

 Butler and Harber Shoes has been helping find the right size shoes for people in the community and the surrounding area for 80 years.
 The store has been a family-owned business for four generations and has remained a staple in the community, known for quality work boots and shoes.

 Henry County Medical Center is the first acute care hospital in West Tennessee to implement the American Heart Association’s Resuscitation Quality Improvement (RQI) program.

 Revel Enterprises Inc. and the state Department of Economic and Community Development have released more details on the automotive parts retailer and distributor’s $2.3 million expansion of its Paris operations, which will create 64 jobs in the next five years.

 Harold Cole (right) admires the cake that was about to be served at a reception in his honor last week at the local Lowe’s.
 Cole, a customer service associate, began working there when it first opened on Dec.
 1, 2003.
 The 89-year-old said he had enjoyed working at Lowe’s but just thought it …

 From left, Branch Manager Amy Huskins, Director of Clinical Services Samantha Lineberry and Hospice Administrator Calle Ramsey talk during the open house last Wednesday at the new location of Tennessee Quality Home Healthcare.
 Formerly in the Cornerstone complex on East Wood Street, they are…

 Kristen Carper (left) has been promoted from maintenance assistant to assistant quality manager at PML, Inc. in Paris.
 A recent graduate from Bethel University with a degree in business, Carper has been with PML since 1997, holding various positions within the company.
 Mike Ryan (right), mai…

-- PARIS, TN: Two arrested for burglary
+- PARIS TN: Paris man arrested for drugs, pornography

 Sorry, there are no recent results for popular videos.